androidteacher/iCSI_Coin_2026/README.md

 </p>

 ## Disclaimer
-> **This is an educational environment designed to teach concepts related to blockchain/crypto currency through hands-on experience.**
+> **Although this is a working peer-to-peer blockchain application, it is designed for educational purposes.**

 Students will learn to:
 *   Import/Export Public/Private Wallet Addresses.